DappDevs/presentations/content/ethereum-background.md

 but the execution of pre-programmed computer logic statements called Smart Contracts, which can transfer valuable assets of any type or specification over a common framework.

-For those who haven't learned too much about blockchains, a brief decription:
+For those who haven't learned too much about blockchains, a brief description:
 A blockchain stores a series of transactions into blocks, where each block is linked to the previous through network consensus rules.
-Any modification of a "link" in the chain would be detectable, so all other parties would know a change was made, and can handle it appropiately.
+Any modification of a "link" in the chain would be detectable, so all other parties would know a change was made, and can handle it appropriately.

 Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties by executing smart contracts (which are themselves stored in the "state").